 One participant said it best: “I don’t feel alone anymore.
 I feel like I have a whole team now.”

 As the week progressed, the connections became deeply personal, rooted in a shared commitment to helping survivors heal.
-Abeba, Executive Director of Ellilta, an Atlas Free Network Member, captured the spirit of the conference: “This gathering created an invaluable platform for networking, deepening our understanding of trauma care, and laying the foundation for future collaboration.
+Abeba, an Atlas Free Network Member, captured the spirit of the conference: “This gathering created an invaluable platform for networking, deepening our understanding of trauma care, and laying the foundation for future collaboration.
 United, we can create pathways for healing and hope in the lives of the women we serve.”